edison0xyz/LTK/README.md

 # Load Testing Kit
 Little utility tool made to perform DoS simulation.
 Although LOIC is a great tool, it is not ideal because it runs on Windows.
-It is really painful to use Windows so I made this little script to make life a bit easier.
+This makes cloud deployment and life in general a lot harder than it should.

 LTK will repeatedly stress test a website by flooding it with numerous superfluous requests packet.This defers from LOIC - it is designed to deliver maximum throughput from a single-machine, rather than trying to go stealth like LOIC.